Virginia Meissner Sno-Park is one of the best sno-parks near Bend for cross-country skiing and snowshoeing.

 For up-to-date grooming and conditions reports, check out the Meissner Nordic conditions grooming report.

-In fact, there are 10 sno-parks within 35 miles of Bend that have cross country skiing or snowshoeing.
+In fact, there are 11 sno-parks within 35 miles of Bend, and most have cross country skiing and snowshoeing.
+Learn more in our full guide to sno-parks near Bend.

 Hoodoo Ski Area also has a variety of Nordic trails.
 They groom during the weekends and charge a fee.
 However, when they don’t groom the trails are free.